UK tech experts · info@vividrepairs.co.uk

 Frequently Asked Questions

 Absolutely.
 KTC monitors offer excellent gaming performance with high refresh rates (up to 210Hz), 1ms response times, and adaptive sync technology.
-We've tested multiple models and found they deliver smooth, tear-free gaming at prices well below established brands.
+These models deliver smooth, tear-free gaming at prices well below established brands.

 VA panels like the £179.99 model offer deeper blacks and better contrast, making them ideal for immersive single-player games.
 IPS panels provide superior colour accuracy and wider viewing angles, which competitive gamers prefer.
 Both KTC options deliver 1ms response times, so it comes down to your gaming preference.

 Yes.
 Most KTC monitors support both FreeSync and G-Sync Compatible modes, meaning they work with AMD and NVIDIA cards.
-We tested this with multiple GPU configurations and experienced smooth, tear-free gaming across the board.
+Across multiple GPU configurations, it delivers smooth, tear-free gaming.

 For competitive gaming, yes.
 The extra pixel density makes text sharper and gives you a slight edge in spotting enemies.
-We tested both resolutions side-by-side, and the 1440p models offer noticeably crisper images without requiring a top-tier GPU to drive them.
+Set side by side, the 1440p models offer noticeably crisper images without requiring a top-tier GPU to drive them.

 KTC monitors typically include a 1-year manufacturer warranty, plus you get Amazon's 30-day return policy.
 We recommend buying through Amazon UK for the easiest returns process if you encounter any issues with dead pixels or backlight bleed.